 Determining who is liable for your catastrophic injury will often determine whether you are entitled to compensation, or will have to cover the costs yourself.
 To collect compensation for your catastrophic injury, the incident or accident that caused it must have been caused by another person or entity.
 Someone or something else must have been negligent, which is a legal concept that includes four parts: duty, breach, causation, and damages.

 For example, a driver has a duty to drive sober, or at least below the legal blood alcohol content level.
 If a driver drove drunk and caused an accident that injured you, resulting in damages, they would be liable.
-A seasoned Georgia catastrophic injury lawyer, like the attorneys at Griffin Durham Tanner & Clarkson LLC, will collect evidence and review the facts of your case to determine what party is liable.
+Our seasoned Atlanta catastrophic injury lawyers, like the attorneys at Griffin Durham Tanner & Clarkson LLC, will collect evidence and review the facts of your case to determine what party is liable.

 You can only collect compensation for damages that you can prove with evidence.
 If the only evidence you have is an emergency room bill for a traumatic brain injury, that is the only damages that the insurance company will be willing to award you.
 However, a traumatic brain injury as noted can permanently impact your ability to concentrate and forever change your mood, impacting your ability to work and enjoy your personal life.
 This entitles you to compensation.